 Late night snacks are not a good idea if you are someone who lives with GERD.
 Ideally, you should wait around two to three hours before you lay down once you have last eaten to give your body the time it needs to digest your last meal.
 As well as this, you should be looking to eat several small meals throughout the day rather than three large ones as this will be quicker for your body to digest.

 Foods such as mint, chocolate and even alcohol should be avoided as much as possible as they relax the tube between your stomach and your mouth.
 As well as these items, try to avoid spicy foods and those that contain a high amount of acid as they have been linked to increasing GERD symptoms.
-Try cutting these out of your diet and see if it improves to know whether you should carry on with this or whether it doesn’t impact you.
+Try cutting these out of your diet and see if it improves or resolves symptoms.

 Quitting Smoking Could Help

 We talked a little bit above about the tube between your stomach and your mouth relaxing, and this is exactly what nicotine can do as well.
-As such, if you are someone who smokes, chews tobacco, or even vapes, then you might want to stop this.
-We know that it’s not as easy as just deciding to stop for most people, so try to gradually lower the amount and you should see a marked improvement.
+If you are someone who smokes, chews tobacco or even vapes, then you might want start taking steps to kick those habits.
+It’s not as easy as just deciding to stop for most people, so consult a professional for advice on quitting.
 You should notice that you are experiencing less frequent heartburn if you stop smoking as the tube won’t be so relaxed.

 Avoid Pressure on Your Stomach

 Pressure on your stomach might push your stomach juices into your esophagus which will cause heartburn.
 To avoid this, you should avoid wearing tight clothing around your stomach and instead opt for something that doesn’t restrict you so much.
-Clothes such as tight belts, panty hose or waistbands are not a good idea if you suffer from GERD.
+Clothing like tight belts, panty hose or waistbands are not a good idea if you have GERD.

 Sitting up after you have eaten will also help to relieve any pressure and help you to digest your food better.
-You should also try to take as much care as possible when you are bending over or lifting things.
-When you bend down, this increases the amount of stomach juices that are able to enter the esophagus, so you should avoid bending at the waist as much as possible and instead bend from your knees.
+You should also take as much care as possible when you are bending over or lifting things.
+When you bend down, this increases the amount of stomach fluid that is able to enter the esophagus, so you should avoid bending at the waist as much as possible and instead bend from your knees.

 You Can Try to Lose Weight